-- Lying in connection with an academic integrity hearing
+Lying in connection with an academic integrity hearing

-In cases where a violation of academic integrity in coursework is suspected, or in other cases of suspected violations, the individual making the discovery must initiate proceedings with the advisor and the associate vice president for the College of Graduate Studies.
+    In cases where a violation of academic integrity is suspected, the individual making the discovery must initiate proceedings with the department chair or dean, and the associate vice president for the College of Graduate Studies.

     Plymouth State University is committed to ensuring a drug-free environment.
 Students are required to comply with the drug-free policy, which prohibits the unlawful manufacture, distribution, dispensing, possession, or use of any controlled substance or alcohol in or around the campus or classroom.

     A Fair and Safe Learning Environment